DouglasNovelli/world-leaders-educational-data/README.md

 # World Leaders Educational Data

-Description: Presents information about where world leaders got their higher degrees.
+Presents information about where world leaders got their higher degrees.
 V1 includes data about the GRULAC countries between Dec/1991 and Dec/2017.

 Contributors: Douglas Novelli